openstack/openstack-manuals/doc/contributor-guide/source/docs-builds.rst

 .. note::

-   The docs repo, api-site, follows the independent release model.
+   The docs repo and the api-site follow the independent release model.

-The content that uses a stable branch method to indicate a point in time that content is set for a release (cycle-with-milestones) includes these docs:

-* Configuration Reference
-* Install Guides
-* Networking Guide

 When a release reaches an end-of-life status and is no longer maintained by the stable branch maintainers, the docs.openstack.org website redirects requests